Connecticut Medicaid Definition

 1) Institutional / Nursing Home Medicaid – this is an entitlement program.
 This means anyone who meets the requirements will receive assistance, which is provided only in nursing home facilities.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – with these programs, there are a limited number of participant enrollment slots.
-Therefore, wait lists may exist.
-Benefits are provided at home, adult day care, or in assisted living.
+Therefore, waitlists may exist.
+Benefits are provided at home, adult day care, an adult foster care home, or in assisted living.

-3) Regular Medicaid / Elderly and Disabled – this is an entitlement program.
+3) Regular Medicaid / Elderly and Disabled – this is an entitlement program, which means anyone who meets the eligibility requirements are able to receive services.
 Benefits are provided at home or adult day care.

 The table below provides a quick reference to allow Connecticut seniors to determine if they might be immediately eligible for long term care from a Medicaid program.